 Sorry Bloody Mary's, you've been one-upped.
 This take on the classic uses tequila, instead of vodka, and adds beer to the party.
 It's a cocktail sure to satisfy guests looking for a classic.
 Get the recipe here.

-Mimosas By the Pitcher Okay, we know mimosas are standard brunch fare, but now there's a way to serve them up without extra work behind the bar.
-For the bride and groom looking to have a self-serve bar, consider mimosas made by the pitcher for easy pouring.
+Okay, we know mimosas are standard brunch fare, but now there's a way to serve them up without extra work behind the bar.
+For the couple looking to have a self-serve bar, consider mimosas made by the pitcher for easy pouring.
 Get the recipe here.

 Creamy Boozy Iced Coffee